Strangemother/python-sequences/readme.md

     ww       1   |  w   |  #   |  #   |      |
     ddddd        |      |      |      |      |

 The library can detect overlaps and repeat letters.
 Therefore when _ending_ a sequence, you can _start_ another.
 For example the word `window` can also be a potential start of another `w...` sequence - such as the single char `w`.

-Therefore we have `window`, and has a range of things _started_  and _matched_

-      (
-        ('win', 'ww', 'wind', 'w', 'windy'), #started
-        ('window', 'w'), # match
-        ()
-      )

-Upon each step of the input sequence (processing bits) we match the table.

----

-Although cheap The sequences input machine is versatile:

-+ Game 'cheat' input
-+ Sequence testing

-Input sequences are checked (after applied to the sequence machine) - processing internal steps until success.
-If a key fails during startup - the associated units react though events from the sequence machine.
-Essentially graph-based step-testing.

-As input sequences may overlap, unique sub-sequences may be captured whilst capturing large sequences: considering the keys for an example game:

-    load
-    systemlive
-    systemliveload
-    live
-    loadpass
-    loadfail
-    fail
-    pass

-A 5 key even stream may activate all:

-    start system live load pass

-We load those keys, and as the user inputs, the sequence table will detect when a a match occurs.